martinlehoux/kagamino_blog/content/posts/edgedb-aggregates/index.md

 ---
 title: "Comparing aggregation between EdgeDB and Postgres"
-draft: true
+draft: false
-date: 2024-07-15
+date: 2024-09-24
 description: "EdgeDB is a layer above Postgres, as it uses it as the underlying engine.
 How can we harness the power of Postgres through this interface?"
 categories:
   - PostgreSQL
 ---

+In my [previous article on aggregations on Postgres]({{<ref "posts/postgres-aggregates">}}), we explored different ways of building SQL queries that join several tables.

-I discoverd [EdgeDB](https://www.edgedb.com/) in one of the newsletters I follow.
+I discovered [EdgeDB](https://www.edgedb.com/) in one of my newsletters.
-When I saw it proposes an more expressive interface over a PostgreSQL database, I thought it would be interesting to see if such an interface made it possible to tweak a query the same way I did in my previous [article on aggregations on Postgres]({{<ref "posts/postgres-aggregates">}}).
+When I saw that it proposes a more expressive interface over a PostgreSQL database, I thought it would be interesting to see if such an interface would make it possible to tweak a query performance.

-Let's embark on my journey for this investigation!
+Let's embark on my journey to investigate!
 I'll show you how to replicate the benchmark setup (there were a few quirks!), what queries to build to replicate the loads from my last post, and a few thoughts to try and explain the results.

 The EdgeDB documentation is quite good, and it's really easy to get started with it using `npx`.
 This will install both the client and the server.

 _Just as a reminder: I have no claim on the validity of these benchmarks.
-There is no control on the resources allocated to each server, or the Postgres settings used in this post or the last one.
+There is no control over the resources allocated to each server or the Postgres settings used in this post.
 But the orders of magnitude are already telling us a lot, I think._

 ## First attempt {#first-attempt}

-I don't know anything about EdgeDB prior to writing this post, but the concepts are easy to grasp and with a little trial and error, I am able to write code that makes sense (even if I am not able to comprehend it, as you will see).
+I don't know anything about EdgeDB before writing this post, but the concepts are easy to grasp and with a little trial and error, I am able to write code that makes sense (even if I am not able to comprehend it, as you will see).

 As a reminder, here is the SQL schema I used in the previous post: